 Awarding Body for Further Maths GCSE (Set 1 only) AQA Further Maths GCSE

 A Level Mathematics is a highly regarded subject which complements the majority of other subjects.
 Many of the country’s top universities look favourably upon students with A Level Mathematics, as it provides a broad skill set which can be transferred to a wide range of disciplines.
 Recent reports suggest that A Level Mathematicians go on to earn 10% higher salaries than other A Level students, with careers in Medicine, Accounting, Finance, Architecture, Insurance and Computing among the most common.

-Students follow the A Level specification run by Edexcel which consists of six modules.
+Students follow the A Level specification run by Edexcel which consists of a pure and a statistics and mechanics content.
+Both aspects of the course are taught across years 12 and 13.
 The course runs as follows: